 Collaborate with DOE to learn how to manage projects including monitoring Hydrogen Shot project progress and milestones as well as reviewing and analyzing project progress reports and other technical reports.
 Engage with DOE to communicate with researchers to address questions and issues that arise.

 Selected Fellows will receive a stipend as support for their living and other expenses during this appointment.
 Stipend rates are determined by EERE officials and are based on the candidate’s academic and professional background.
 Relocation expenses, not to exceed $5,000, incurred in relocating from the participant's current address to Washington, D.C.(if more than 50 miles from the address shown on the application), may be reimbursed.
 Participants will receive a travel allowance of up to $10,000 per appointment year to cover travel-related expenses to scientific and professional development activities.
 This opportunity is available to U.S. citizens and Lawful Permanent Residents (LPR).

 For more information about the EERE Science, Technology and Policy Program, please visit https://www.energy.gov/eere/education/energy-efficiency-and-renewable-energy-science-technology-and-policy-program

-The participant will not enter into an employee/employer relationship with ORISE, ORAU, DOE, or any other office or agency.
-Instead, the participant will be affiliated with ORISE for the administration of the appointment through the ORISE letter of appointment and Terms of Appointment.
+Fellows will not enter into an employee/employer relationship with ORISE, ORAU, the DOE, or any other office or agency.
+Instead, the participant will be affiliated with ORISE for the administration of the appointment through the ORISE appointment letter and Terms of Appointment.

-Program eligibility requirements can be found at: visit https://www.energy.gov/eere/education/energy-efficiency-and-renewable-energy-science-technology-and-policy-program
+Program eligibility requirements can be found at: https://www.energy.gov/eere/education/energy-efficiency-and-renewable-energy-science-technology-and-policy-program

 A complete application consists of: